ant-louis/awesome-dense-text-retrieval/summaries/karpukhin2020dense.md

     2. BM25: top passages returned by BM25 which don’t contain the answer but match most question tokens;
     3. Gold: positive passages paired with other questions which appear in the training set.
   - Assume that a mini-batch has *B* questions and each one is associated with a relevant passage.
 Let **Q** and **P** be the *(B x d)* matrix of question and passage embeddings in a batch of size *B*.
 Then, **S** = **QP** is a *(B x B)* QPT is a matrix of similarity scores, where each row of which corresponds to a question, paired with *B* passages.
 In this way, they reuse computation and effectively train on *B<sup>2</sup> (qi, pj)* question/passage pairs in each batch.

 ## 2. Experiments

+- <ins>Data</ins>
+  - QA: Natural Questions (NQ), TriviaQA, WebQuestions (WQ), CuratedTREC (TREC), SQuAD v1.1.
+  - Retrieval corpus: used the English Wikipedia dump from Dec.
+20, 2018 where each article is split into blocks of 100 words, resulting in ~21M passages.
+To select the positive passages, because only pairs of questions and answers are provided in TriviaQA, TREC and WebQuestions, they used the highest-ranked passage from BM25 that contains the answer as the positive passage.
+- <ins>Results</ins>
+  - They compared DPR to BM25 and BM25+DPR using a linear combination of their scores as the new ranking function.
+  - With the exception of SQuAD, DPR performs consistently better than BM25 on all datasets (the gap is especially large when *k* is small).
+Results can be improved further in some cases by combining DPR with BM25.
+  - Probably 2 reasons why performance on SQUAD is lower: (1) the annotators wrote questions after seeing the passage (there is then a high lexical overlap between passages and questions, which gives BM25 a clear advantage); (2) the data was collected from only 500+ Wikipedia articles and thus the distribution of training examples is extremely biased.
+- <ins>Ablation studies</ins>
+  - **Sample efficiency: how many training examples are needed to achieve good passage retrieval performance?**
+    - Result: a dense passage retriever trained using only 1,000 examples already outperforms BM25.
+    - This suggests that with a general pretrained language model, it is possible to train a high-quality dense retriever with a small number of question–passage pairs.
+    - Adding more training examples (from 1k to 59k) further improves the retrieval accuracy consistently.